 He/she might also use a combination of blood tests and x-rays to check for the presence of rheumatoid arthritis.
 Particularly, blood tests will search for a high sedimentation rate or ESR (erythrocyte sedimentation rate).
 A high ESR reading can be indicative of a chronic condition like rheumatoid arthritis.

 Rheumatoid arthritis cannot be cured, but the condition is treatable.
-We use a number of techniques to help relieve pain and treat rheumatoid arthritis in our patients.
+Our rheumatoid arthritis treatment procedures use a number of techniques to help relieve pain in our patients.
 Medications used to treat rheumatoid arthritis include NSAID pain relievers, steroids, DMARDs, and biologic agents.

 Therapy can also keep your joints limber and flexible.
 In severe cases, surgery is necessary to restore joints that are badly damaged, as well as replace joints altogether.

-No matter the complexity of your rheumatoid arthritis, we’ll personally work with you to develop a customized plan for treatment.
+No matter the complexity of your rheumatoid arthritis, we’ll personally work with you to develop a customized plan for your rheumatoid arthristis treatment.
 At our pain and spine care clinic, we are committed to helping each patient regain control over their rheumatoid arthritis.
 Contact us today to schedule an appointment!